 "Train people well enough so they can leave, treat them well enough so they do not want to".

-It may sound like a cliché, or one of those internet memes, but it makes good business sense.
-As the Life & Pensions industry has been evolving and growing more than ever in recent times, it comes as no surprise that in order to capitalise on this growth, it is vitally important that you have the most qualified and experienced staff in place.
-During the 15 years I spent as both an employee and a self-employed IFA in the Life & Pensions industry, it was evident that not everyone held the same opinion.
-I’m sure you can relate it to every industry sector, but I have observed that some failed to recognise the importance of cultivating an environment in which staff can excel, and then in turn wonder why they seek employment elsewhere.
+It may sound like a cliché or one of those internet memes, but it makes good business sense.
+As the life and pensions industry has been evolving and growing more than ever in recent times, it comes as no surprise that in order to capitalise on this growth, it is vitally important that you have the most qualified and experienced staff in place.
+During the 15 years, I spent as both an employee and a self-employed IFA in the Life & Pensions industry, it was evident that not everyone held the same opinion.
+I’m sure you can relate it to every industry sector, but I have observed that some failed to recognise the importance of cultivating an environment in which staff can excel, and then, in turn, wonder why they seek employment elsewhere.

-Those who stand out from the crowd, with more experience, and more industry related qualifications are becoming a highly sought after commodity.
-If you as an employer or hiring manager don’t realise this, and do not value this, then somebody else certainly will.
+Those who stand out from the crowd, with more experience, and more industry related qualifications are becoming a highly sought-after commodity.
+If you as an employer or hiring manager don’t realise or value this, then somebody else certainly will.
 Too often during my time in the industry, I would hear stories about people leaving a job because they were simply treated as a source of revenue, or no value was placed on their time or expertise.
 Inevitably, they would move on to an employer who valued and nurtured their abilities.
 One who treated them fairly, and sought to involve them in the future plans for the business.
 Whilst we are all living in changing times, we all have a part to play in somebody’s decision to leave a role or not.

 Just as the economy is continuing to grow, and the industry is constantly seeking to improve with better regulation, industry and education standards, we cannot expect to retain talented staff, if as decision makers, we continue to act in the same fashion.
 As someone once said to me, “If you continue to do what you have always done, you will get what you always got”.